-Comparison to Other Methods
+4.4 Comparison to Other Methods

 As shown in Figure 1, the spaces at different levels are spanned by a different number of basis functions.
 These numbers reveal the dimensions of the relevant geometric structures of data at different levels.
-These numbers are completely data-driven, our approach can automatically find such numbers and simultaneously generate the topics at each level.
+These numbers are completely data-driven: the diffusion-wavelet approach can automatically find the number of levels and simultaneously generate the number of topics at each level.
 In fact, once the term-document matrix A is given, users only need to specify one parameter ε - the precision.
-If the users do not want to specify even this one parameter, we can simply compute the average of the non-zero entries on the normalized term-term matrix T, and then take its product with a small number like 10^{-5} to get ε .
-So our approach is essentially parameter free.
-To our knowledge, no other method (either probabilistic or linear algebra based) can simultaneously find both the number of levels and the topics at each level in such a straightforward manner.
-Prior knowledge might be quite useful for some applications.
-One way to include such information in our model is to modify the term-document matrix A by considering such prior information.
+In fact, this parameter can be automatically set by computing the average of the non-zero entries on the normalized term-term matrix T, and taking its product with a small number like 10^{-5} to get ε .
+So, our approach is essentially parameter free, a significant advantage over competing methods.
+To incorporate prior knowledge, the term-document matrix A can be suitably modified.

-Learning hierarchical topics could be done in almost linear time, when T is a diffusion operator (Maggioni & Mahadevan 2006).
+Learning hierarchical topics could be done in almost linear time, when T is a "local" diffusion operator [Coifman & Maggioni, 2006; Maggioni & Mahadevan, 2006].
 The main idea is that most examples defined in the diffusion operator have "small" degrees in which transitions are allowed only among neighboring points, and the spectrum of the transition matrix decays rapidly.
 This result is in contrast to the time needed to compute k eigenvectors, which is $O(kn^2)$.
+In many applications, the normalized term-term matrix T is already a localized diffusion operator.
+If it is not, we can simply convert it to such a matrix: for each term in the collection, we only consider its most relevant k terms since the relationships between terms that co-occur many times are more important.
+The same technique has been widely used in manifold learning to generate the relationship graph from the given data examples.
+The algorithm is modified to retain the top k entries in each row of T, and all other entries are set to 0.
+The resulting matrix is not symmetric, so we need to symmetrize it in the end.

 The space spanned by topic vectors from diffusion models are the same as the space spanned by some LSI topic vectors up to a precision ε .
 However, the topic vectors (in fact eigenvectors) from LSI have a potential drawback that they detect only global smoothness, and may poorly model the concept/topic which is not globally smooth but only piecewise smooth, or with different smoothness in different regions.
-Unlike the "globalness" nature of eigenvectors, our topic vectors are local.
+Unlike the global nature of eigenvectors, our topic vectors are local (sparse).
 This can better capture some concepts/topics that only involve a particular group of words.
 Experiments show that most diffusion model based topics are interpretable, such that we can interpret the topics at different scales and select the best scale for embedding.
 Further, at the selected scale, we can check which topic is more relevant to our application and skip the non-useful topics.
 In contrast, many LSI topics are not interpretable.

 The complexity of generating a diffusion model mostly depends on the size of the vocabulary set in the corpus, but not the number of the documents, or the number of the tokens.
-We know no matter how big the corpus is, the size of the vocabulary set is determined, and we can always set a threshold to filter out the terms that only appear a small number of times.
-So our approach should be able to handle a very large data set.
+We know no matter how large the corpus is, the size of the vocabulary set is determined.
+So our approach should be scalable to large data sets.

-Experimental Results
+5 Experimental Results